Do NOT Use a Card Protector

 As you can see, there are lots of ways to give off tells due to the subconscious way the card protector is used.
 I am sure many of you reading this who use card protectors are thinking “no way I give off tells like that”.
 While you may be the exception that just so happens to use the card protector exactly the same way every time, you almost certainly are not.
 In general, you should strive to be as methodical as you can when you are in a pot, keeping an especially close watch on any motions you make, such as how you place your chips in the pot (which is an unavoidable part of the game).
 Using a card protector gives you one more way to mess up.
 If you minimize the number of things you can mess up, you will mess up less often.

 Thank you for taking the time to read this blog post.
 If you enjoyed it, please share it with your friends.
-If you want to continue working on your poker skills, be sure to sign up for your free 7-day trial to my interactive training site, PokerCoaching.com.
+If you want to continue working on your poker skills, be sure to sign up for your free 7-day trial at my interactive training site, PokerCoaching.com.

 Be sure to check back next week for another educational blog post.
 Thanks for reading!